canonical/netbox/charm/docs/tutorial/getting-started.md

 ### Deploy s3-integrator

-NetBox requires a S3 integration for the uploaded files.
+NetBox requires an S3 integration for the uploaded files.
 This is because the NetBox charm is designed to work in a high availability (HA) configuration.
+This allows uploaded images to be placed on an S3 compatible server instead of the local filesystem.

 You can configure it with:
 ```